Free Small Business SEO Audit Checklist

-The SEO + AI search audit every small business website should run.
+The free SEO audit checklist every small business owner should run on their own website.
 No agency jargon, no enterprise-only tools, no items that need a developer.
 Just the SEO foundations, Core Web Vitals, on-page content, and AI search readiness signals (ChatGPT, Gemini, Claude, Google's AI Overview) that move the needle when you're the marketing team and the technical team.

 Free, no email required · One-page printable PDF · Works on WordPress, Shopify, Wix, Squarespace, or anything else